 The Umbrella Cooperation between RWTH Aachen University, Forschungszentrum Jülich, and the Technion – Israel Institute of Technology – was established in 1983.
-The partners signed a cooperation agreement with the aim “to strengthen the cooperation in science and technology.”
+The partners signed a cooperation agreement with the aim “to strengthen collaboration in science and technology.”

 This strategic partnership is considered a major driver of high-impact cross-border research.
 The Technion in Haifa is Israel’s oldest university.
 Among its 610 faculty members, there are three Nobel laureates.

 All three partners are considered to be excellent research institutions and therefore the exchange under the Umbrella collaboration has been highly fruitful on an academic and personal level.
-In order to promote the aims of Umbrella partnership, different tools have been established, such as symposia and project funding:
+In order to promote the aims of the Umbrella partnership, different initiatives have been put in place, such as symposia and the Umbrella Award.

 |2015||Haifa||Biomaterials and Biohybrids from Basic Research to Medical Applications|

 Research Exchange – Summer and Winter Schools

 Since 2018 the symposia are accompanied by Summer or Winter Schools.
 Experts of the three partner institutions cover a wide range of methods in current research for master students, doctoral candidates and early-stage postdocs.
 The Schools take up the key topics of the annual symposia, and therefore participating researchers have the chance to stay in touch with their colleagues.
 One of the key objectives of the Umbrella Consortium is to foster international mobility of early career researchers.
 Both, the Umbrella Award as well as the Winter School will further enhance these objectives.

 In addition to that, Umbrella supports scientific exchange travels between Israel and Germany.
 Through Umbrella research stays have been established and continue on an annual basis.